• Link to Facebook

 Michele Stokes

-Michele is the the owner/operator of Gyre Bodyworks.
+Michele is the owner/operator of Gyre Bodyworks.
 She received her massage therapy license from East West College of the Healing Arts.
 She has been a massage therapist for over 24 years and has worked in a number of capacities including wellness clinics, spas, chiropractic offices, health clubs, private practice, and on-site chair massage.

 She is well versed in a variety of massage techniques, including Swedish, Deep Tissue, Sports, Pregnancy, Trigger Point, Reflexology, Reiki, and Hot-Stone.
 Michele believes the most important aspect of therapeutic treatment is listening to and observing clients in order to anticipate individual needs and sensitivities.
 She also incorporates comfort, warmth, and aromatherapy into each massage treatment she performs.